jsanzmex/devise-jwt/README.md

 [![Code Climate](https://codeclimate.com/github/waiting-for-dev/devise-jwt/badges/gpa.svg)](https://codeclimate.com/github/waiting-for-dev/devise-jwt)
 [![Test Coverage](https://codeclimate.com/github/waiting-for-dev/devise-jwt/badges/coverage.svg)](https://codeclimate.com/github/waiting-for-dev/devise-jwt/coverage)

+This version adds an extra configuration to skip sessions.
+This is desirable when JWT is used only for API authentication.

 `devise-jwt` is a [devise](https://github.com/plataformatec/devise) extension which uses [JWT](https://jwt.io/) tokens for user authentication.
 It follows [secure by default](https://en.wikipedia.org/wiki/Secure_by_default) principle.

 This gem is just a replacement for cookies when these can't be used.
 As